hydrocarbon-tk/Hydrocarbon/site/api.asytrip.index.md

 /* f:r { { type: t_Mult | c_Expression | c_Binary | c_Multiplicative_Operator } } */

 ```

+### Struct Properties

+Other than the `type` property a struct can contain any number of properties defined

 They can be used in conjuction with the iteration system to filter iterated results, returning struct instances that
 match a givin *class descriptor*: